Baldwin Hotel: History

 This couple, Andrew and Cordelia Moore operated the hotel until 1951 when they retired and gave the hotel to their daughter Vera Moore Jones and her husband, Mart Jones.
 The hotel in its later years operated as a residence hotel serving many elderly gentlemen, including Herbert Ballard, who lived in the same room of the hotel for 51 years.
 Ballard was an Englishman who worked as an accountant for the many (at the time) lumber companies in the area.
 His duration at the Baldwin made him the only resident to have lived there under all three sets of owners and he was informally adopted, spending his holidays with the Jones'.
 The Jones' era came to a close in 1971 due to the hotel falling into disrepair and the financial trouble of getting up to date on the fire code; ultimately, the hotel was forced to close.

 The destruction of the hotel was imminent until a group of concerned citizens came together and forced a reconsideration for the property.
 This led to Klamath County buying the property and all of its contents, including the original brass beds, dressers, claw foot tubs and other items from the long history of the building and its inhabitants.
 The conversion was considerably helped by former County Commissioner, Nell Kuonen to whom the Museum owes its gratitude.

 The hotel is now operated as a museum by Klamath County Museums, and is open from Memorial Day weekend through Labor Day weekend, and during the Halloween season for special reservation-only tours.
-One- and two-hour tours are offered, showcasing all four floors, an interesting look into the history of the building and Klamath Falls.
-Using its vast collection of items donated over the years, the museum is able to show a unique historical insight into many different topics, such as sporting in the great outdoors, child care, fashion, laundry, Victorian ideals, cooking, music, shopping, health care and a collection of movie theater memorabilia as owned by the Moore's and the Jones' who also operated theaters in Bly, Oregon and Dorris, California.
+One- and two-hour tours are offered, showcasing all four floors of the hotel and examining the history of the building and Klamath Falls.
+Using its collection of items donated over the years, the museum is able to show a historical insight into many different topics, such as sporting in the great outdoors, child care, fashion, laundry, Victorian ideals, cooking, music, shopping, healthcare and a collection of movie theatre memorabilia as owned by the Moore's and the Jones' who also operated theatres in Bly, Oregon and Dorris, California.